 Foxborough is a medium-sized town located in the state of Massachusetts.
-With a population of 17,456 people and three constituent neighborhoods, Foxborough is the 112th largest community in Massachusetts.
+With a population of 18,488 people and three constituent neighborhoods, Foxborough is the 106th largest community in Massachusetts.

 Housing costs in Foxborough are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

+Foxborough is a very ethnically-diverse town.
 The people who call Foxborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Foxborough residents report their race to be White, followed by Asian.
-Important ancestries of people in Foxborough include Italian, English, German, and Polish.
+Important ancestries of people in Foxborough include Irish, Italian, English, German, and French.

 The most common language spoken in Foxborough is English.
 Other important languages spoken here include Vietnamese and Arabic.